JeremyYeaton/old-website/home.md

 ## About me
-I'm a second-year master's student in Cognitive Science at the \'{E}cole Normale Sup\'{e}rieure in Paris.
+I'm a second-year master's student in Cognitive Science at the ´ Ecole normale sup´ erieure in Paris.

 ### Some current projects